jrudar/Triglav/README.md

     use_xgbt: bool, default = True
         Specifies if XGB Trees will be used to detect interactions between features.
-If False, Extremely Randomized Trees will be used.
+If 'False', Extremely Randomized Trees will be used.

     Returns: